spanish pronouns

 • Also, be careful that you add the accent to él and tú: this way, you’ll say “he” instead of “the” (el), and “you” instead of “your” (tu)

-• Spanish also has some pronouns to say the word “it,” however they very rarely used.
+• Spanish also has some pronouns to say the word “it,” however they are very rarely used.
 But for the sake of completeness, they are: él (“it” masculine), ella (“it” feminine) and ello (“it” neutral)

 2. Direct Object Pronouns

-In order to understand this type of pronoun, we need to know what the object of a sentence is.
+To understand this type of pronoun, we need to know what the object of a sentence is.

 Remember that the subject of a sentence is the person, thing or place that is directly linked to the verb.
 Well, the object of the sentence is the thing or person that receives the action of the subject.